fairy-stockfish/variant-nnue-tools/docs/convert.md

 As with all commands in stockfish, these can be invoked either from the command line (as `stockfish.exe convert_bin ...`) or in the interactive prompt.

+Note that you will need to set the correct variant with the `UCI_Variant` option before converting data for games other than chess.

 ## convert_bin

 Converts plain text training data into binary `.bin` format (PackedSfenValue).